osvasali/COE379L_Project03_Osvaldo_Serena/README.md

                     }
 ```

-You may also attempt these commands if the previous one does not work:
+You may also attempt this commands if the previous one does not work:
 ```
 curl http://localhost:5000/models
 ```